juditecypreste/juditecypreste.github.io/sobre.md

 <div class="coluna-container">
   <div class="coluna">
-    <p>Currently, I am a data journalist at the Data Office of the Rio de Janeiro City Hall, where my goal is to understand and discuss the city through open data.</p>
+    <p>I'm a data journalist and I use investigative and data analysis techniques to find good stories.</p>
     <p>I am also the founder and director of Colaboradados, the first Brazilian media outlet dedicated to transparency and open data in Brazil.
 Using programming and various tools, we explore the importance of data in society.
 Our project was recognized on GitHub and was a finalist for the Sigma Awards, the world's largest data journalism award.</p>
     <p>In 2023, I received a scholarship to attend the Lede Program, a specialization in Data Journalism at Columbia University in New York, where I deepened my knowledge of the use of Artificial Intelligence in reporting.</p>
     <p>I am always delighted to share knowledge, whether through lectures or classes.
 You can check out one of my most recent courses by